revelrylabs/harmonium/README.md

 [![Dependency Status](https://dependencyci.com/github/revelrylabs/harmonium/badge)](https://dependencyci.com/github/revelrylabs/harmonium)
 [![Coverage Status](https://opencov.prod.revelry.net/projects/8/badge.svg)](https://opencov.prod.revelry.net/projects/8)

+# Harmonium 9 - Modernized React Component Framework

 Harmonium is a framework of React components optimized for teams that want to ship apps fast.
 It is a curated list of components that work together and have cohesive styles.
 One of our design goals is that you never have to research and handpick component packages.
 Whatever you need is already here.

 Harmonium was built by [Revelry](https://revelry.co).
 We've been doing React since the earliest version was in beta.
 We've built dozens of React apps and we've learned what works and what doesn't.
 And our focus is on shipping gold fast.
 So we never want to solve the same problem twice.

 A gallery of components is at https://harmonium.revelry.co.

+## New in Version 9

+Version 9 brings major modernizations to Harmonium:

+- **React 18**: Full support for React 18 with improved performance
+- **TypeScript Support**: Enhanced type safety with TypeScript
+- **Modern Testing**: Updated to React Testing Library for more reliable testing
+- **Latest Dependencies**: All dependencies updated to their latest versions
+- **Improved Developer Experience**: New scripts for linting, formatting, and development

 ## Installation